The 2014 Future of Music Policy Summit will take place in the Lohrfink Auditorium in the Rafik B. Hariri building at Georgetown University.

 The closest on-campus parking is in the garage under the Leavey Center, next door to the Hariri building.
 If you are staying at the Georgetown University Hotel and Conference Center in the Leavey Center, this is definitely where you should park.
 Parking costs $25/day and both cash and credit cards are accepted.
 Driving directions from Reagan, Dulles, and BWI airports are here, or use the address 3801 Reservoir Rd NW, Washington DC 20007 and then follow signs for Leavey Center Visitor Parking.
 Once you get to the Leavey center, use this map to find your way through the Leavey Center building to the Hariri building.

 The second on-campus parking option is the Southwest garage, located under the O’Donovan Dining Hall (campus map building 43).
 Driving directions are here, or use the address 3611 Canal Rd NW, Washington DC 20007.
-Parking at the Southwest garage costs $15/day or $3/hour and is CASH ONLY.
-NOTE: It is not usually possible to drive through campus from one parking lot to the other as there are numerous unattended card-controlled security gates that will likely be closed.
+Parking at the Southwest garage costs $20/day or $3/hour and is CASH ONLY.
+NOTE: It is not possible to drive through campus from one parking lot to the other as there are numerous unattended card-controlled security gates that will be closed to visitors.

-We recommend using the map linked below for directions and to get your bearings.
+We recommend using the map below or at this link for directions and to get your bearings.